paulmillr/scure-btc-signer/README.md

 #### WIF

 Encoding/decoding of WIF privateKeys.
-Only compessed keys are supported for now.
+Only compressed keys are supported for now.

 ```ts
 const privKey = hex.decode('0101010101010101010101010101010101010101010101010101010101010101');